springernature/frontend-playbook/git/git.md

 We use pull requests to review code.
 [GitHub's pull request reviews feature](https://help.github.com/articles/about-pull-request-reviews/) blocks merging of code until it's been reviewed.
 It may or may not be enabled on a repository, at the discretion of the individual team.
 You should submit your pull requests for review regardless of whether or not this feature is enabled.

 1. Ask for a code review in Slack.
 2. A colleague (or multiple colleagues) other than the author will review the pull request.
 They will make comments and ask questions directly in the GitHub web interface.
 See the [Code review guide](../practices/code-review.md) to see what reviewers are looking for.
 3. When satisfied, the reviewer(s) will approve the pull request, so that your code can be merged.
 4. Give your code one last visual check in github.
 5. Double-check the commit message -- and any commit message detail -- then **"Squash & Merge" commits via github**.
-We do not want lots of "work in progress" commits cluttering the commit history on master. _One unit of work, one commit._
+We do not want lots of "work in progress" commits cluttering the commit history on the default branch. _One unit of work, one commit._

 Your work is now merged, good job!
 Delete your remote branch, and delete your local branch too, if you want.